ljvmiranda921/ljvmiranda921.github.io/life/_posts/2019-10-15-on-craftsmanship.md

 will become a theme of my Japanese journey.
 Looking back, Japan seems to have a strong tradition of craftsmanship.
-Be it in pottery, brewing sake (酒), or [making fountain pens](https://www.youtube.com/watch?v=1F12qUyIACM), there's always this recurring image of an old man doing something all his life.
+Be it in pottery, brewing sake (酒), or [making fountain pens](https://www.youtube.com/watch?v=1F12qUyIACM), there's always this recurring image of an old person doing something all their lives.

 The idea of a craftsman has been stamped on me ever since that day.
 Being able to build things and manifest oneself into something tangible is very